Our Book of Remembrance is being digitised and will not be available until August. We’re sorry for any inconvenience.

-Colwyn Bay Crematorium
+Colwyn Bay Crematorium,

-Glan y Wern Road
+Glan y Wern Road,

-The crematorium complex features two chapels - each seating approximately 100 people, a waiting area with toilet facilities and a memorial room where the Books of Remembrance are displayed.
+The crematorium complex has two chapels - each seating approximately 100 people, a waiting area with toilet facilities and a memorial room where the Books of Remembrance are displayed.
 The chapel is equipped with a hearing loop system.

 For more information or to discuss your requirements contact us on 01492 577733, email us at BereavementServices@conwy.gov.uk or use our online form.

 What are cremated remains?

 Following the service, the coffin is transferred to the crematory for the cremation to take place.
 After the cremation, the cremated remains are what are commonly known as ashes.

 There are various options for the final resting place for cremated remains, such as scattering, burial in a grave, placing in sanctum vaults or taking home.
 Your funeral director or crematorium staff can discuss the options for you to consider.

 No. Generally a burial costs more than the fee for cremation.
 Your funeral director or our crematorium staff can advise you on the available options and costs.